OmarElkilany/acml-journy/README.md

 3. Run: `source ./environment.env` in the terminal.

+4. Run: `$(npm bin)/ts-node ./angular-dynamic-environment-script.ts` in the terminal.

-4. Run: `sudo -E docker-compose up --build` in the terminal.
+5. Run: `sudo -E docker-compose up --build` or `docker-compose up --build` in the terminal.

 ## Environment Variables
 Environment Variables to Set: